The Human Truth Foundation

 For more, see:

 The Gambia has some poor policies and cultural issues which cause some public health problems.
-The Gambia does better than average in its smoking rate30, its immunizations take-up31 and in its alcohol consumption rate32.
-The Gambia doesn't do so well in other areas.
-The Gambia does worse than average in terms of its adolescent birth rate33 (still low for Africa) and in its average life expectancy11.
-And finally, it sits amongst the bottom 20 when it comes to its fertility rate14.
-The number of overweight adults has increased by 14% between 1976 and 2016.
+The Gambia does better than average in its smoking rate31, the prevalence of overweight adults32, delivery rate of 7x Infant Immunizations 2011-201533 and in its alcohol consumption rate34.
+But, things could still be better.
+The Gambia does worse than average in terms of its adolescent birth rate35 (still good for Africa), delivery rate of infant DTP immunizations in the 2020s36, childhood mortality in the 2020s37 and in its average life expectancy11.
+And finally, it falls into the worst 20 when it comes to its fertility rate15.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Gambia in 1990 was 51.3yrs, lower than the global average of 64.6.
 It improved by +12.4yrs in the 30 years from then, much better than the global average of +7.9yrs.
 The Gambia's peak fertility rate was 6.43 in 1976.

 Life Expectancy